cmbarba/porkbun-dns-updater/README.md

 ./porkbun-dns-updater /PATH/file.json
 ```

- If your current public IP address differs from the current A record, the A record will be updated with your current public IP address.
+ If your current public IP address as returned from ifconfig.me differs from the current A record, the A record will be updated with your current public IP address.

 The script can be run on its own or periodically using a service like cron.
 At time of writing I am unsure of what kind of rate-limiting Porkbun employs, but once every 5 minutes appears to be safe.